Could your family history hold the key to thyroid cancer risk?

 Summary

 This study aims to uncover genetic factors that increase the risk of thyroid cancer, especially in children and families with a strong history of the disease.
-Researchers will collect medical history and blood or saliva samples from 250 participants.
-The goal is to identify inherited gene changes linked to thyroid cancer, which may help improve future screening and prevention.
+Researchers will collect medical history and blood or saliva samples from 250 participants to look for inherited gene changes.
+The goal is to better understand why some people develop thyroid cancer, not to test a new treatment.

 Get updates